Shruti733/Stock-Analysis/README.md

     Printing output on result worksheet
 Loop End (for tickers)
 ```
+The nested loop can be seen as below:

 ![Nested_loop](Image_analysis/Nested_loop.png)

 However, we have used a single loop in the refactored code as follows: